POPULAR SOURCES

 GENERAL CHARACTERISTICS

-Appears in magazines and newspapers, often with glossy or eye-catching covers.
+Appear in magazines and newspapers, often with glossy or eye-catching covers.
 Geared toward a broad, general audience, and articles are reviewed by professional staff editors.

 STRUCTURE

 Language is meant to be understood by the general population.
-Tend to be shorter than journal articles.
+Tend to be shorter than academic journal articles.
 May include pictures, special layouts and/or advertisements.
 Do not usually list references or notes.

 USES